World Cup 2023: Indian Team Lands In Guwahati For Warm Up Matches - The Hills Times

-Guwahati, Sept 28: The Indian Cricket team arrived in Guwahati city on Thursday for the warm-up matches in front of the ICC World Cup 2023.
+GUWAHATI, Sept 28: The Indian Cricket team arrived in Guwahati city on Thursday for the warm-up matches ahead of the ICC World Cup 2023.

-The cricket crew arrived at Lokpriya Gopinath Bordoloi International (LGBI) Airport in Guwahati at around 5 pm today.
+The cricket team arrived at the Lokpriya Gopinath Bordoloi International (LGBI) Airport in Guwahati at around 5 pm on Thursday.

 In the mean time, the England team will show up in the city for the warm-up matches beginning from September 29 to October 3.

-It may be mentioned here that yesterday, the Sri Lankan and Bangladesh groups showed up in the city for the warm-up matches and are as of now putting up at the Vivanta Hotel in Khanapara.
+It may be mentioned here that on Wednesday, the Sri Lankan and Bangladesh groups showed up in the city for the warm-up matches and have been staying at the Vivanta Hotel in Khanapara.

 Remarkably, Guwahati will have four warm-up matches ahead of the World Cup.

-As indicated by ICC’s schedule, Guwahati’s Barsapara Arena will see four warm-up matches beginning from September 29 and happening till October 3.
+As indicated by ICC’s schedule, Guwahati’s Barsapara stadium will see four warm-up matches beginning from September 29 and happening till October 3.

-On September 29, Bangladesh will take on Sri Lanka in the main warm-up match, followed by India facilitating England in the second warm-up match on September 30.
+Bangladesh will take on Sri Lanka on Friday in the main warm-up match, followed by India facing England in the second warm-up match on September 30.